 - Refrigerated Freight Driver (Reefer) -- Items like meat, ice cream, cosmetics, and even medicines, must be transported at cooler temperatures to prevent them from spoiling.
 Refrigerated Freight, also known as Reefer trucks, transport these important (and delicious) items at a cool temperature to ensure they are not destroyed.
 The drivers must monitor the temperature of the cargo, leading to a greater amount of responsibility for the driver.

 - Freight Haulers -- These drivers haul all items covered above.
 From flatbed, to reefer, to hazardous loads, they have licenses and the knowledge to carry anything.

 - LTL Freight Drivers -- LTL Freight Drivers, also known as less than load, transport loads that are smaller than normal.
 The trailer is divided into multiple different loads for different customers.
 The LTL drivers make multiple stops at different points to empty their trailers.
 This is more cost effective for the customer, as they only have to pay for the part of the trailer being used.

 In terms of truck driving routes, there are several different ones:

 - Local -- these drivers stay within a small area for work, usually within a metropolitan area or between a few towns.
 Typically, they go home at the end of every day.
 Almost everything they haul, they must unload themselves.

 - Regional -- Regional drivers drive within a state or between a few states.
 They usually come home on weekends.

 No matter what you decide, trucking is a great career with a lot of flexibility and rewards.
-Considering becoming a trucker?
+Looking for your next driving job?
 Find a truck driving job near you.

 Reference and more reading: